RocketCommunicationsInc/astro-www/src/pages/fd-service-ux-design/about-the-fd-designs.md

 path: /fd-service-ux-design/about-the-fd-designs
 date: Last Modified
 layout: project:layouts/docs/docs-layout.astro
-title: Flight Dynamics Service
+title: Flight Dynamics Service (FDS)
+description: The FDS system supports missions that require communication between satellites and ground systems.
 class: fds
 ---

-# Flight Dynamics Service (FDS)

 :::note
 While the Maneuvering and Reporting tools have not been researched, tested, and designed to the same depth as the Orbit Determination Tool, they have been considered throughout the research and design process from the broader perspective of the application.